Where do I go to upload a paper (or book, or poem, or citation)?

 Then, we'll ask you to provide additional information about your paper.

-If you've decided your paper is a draft paper, we'll ask you if you want to open this paper to comments.
-This will create a session.
+Next, we'll ask you if you want to open this paper to comments.
+This will create a discussion.